The Market Price of Risk for Delivery Periods: Pricing Swaps and Options in Electricity Markets: Averaging of Futures Contracts

 \end{lemma} \begin{proof} Plugging \eqref{eq:SolutionFutures} into \eqref{eq:GeomAverage} and using the stochastic Fubini Theorem (see \cite{Protter2005}; Theorem~65) leads to

-Then, \eqref{eq:FunderQ} follows using Itô's formula. \end{proof} Although the futures price $F(t,\tau)$ is a martingale under the pricing measure $\mathbb{Q}$, the swap price $F(t,\tau_1,\tau_2)$ is not a $\mathbb{Q}$-martingale anymore: the swap price under $\mathbb{Q}$ has a drift term, given by the difference between the swap price's variance and the weighted average of the futures price variance.
-We thus define a \textit{market price of risk} at time $t\in[0,\tau_1]$ associated to the delivery period $(\tau_1, \tau_2]$ as
+Then, the result follows using Itô's formula. \end{proof} Although the futures price process $f(\cdot,\tau)$ is a martingale under the pricing measure $\mathbb{Q}$, the swap price process $F(\cdot,\tau_1,\tau_2)$ is not a $\mathbb{Q}$-martingale anymore: the swap price dynamics under $\mathbb{Q}$ has a negative drift term, given by the difference between the weighted average of the futures price variance and the swap price's variance $\Sigma^2$.
+We thus define a \textit{market price of delivery risk} at time $t\in[0,\tau_1]$ associated to the delivery period $(\tau_1, \tau_2]$ as